What is Salt Therapy?

 How Does It Work?

 It is a mode of therapy in a controlled air medium which stimulates a natural salt cave microclimate.
-The main factor is the dry sodium chloride (salt) aerosol with particles of 1-5 micro meters that are dispersed into the room.
+The main factor is the dry sodium chloride (salt) aerosol with particles of 1-5 microns in size that are dispersed into the room.
 These particles penetrate deep into the smallest of airways.
-When these particles are inhaled, it helps to reduce inflammation in the airways, opens constricted airways, and increases the clearance of mucus.
+When these particles are inhaled, it helps to reduce inflammation in the airways, opens constricted airways and increases the clearance of mucus.

 The specificity of this method is the low concentration and gradual administration of dry sodium chloride aerosol.
-Ideally, the treatment in a salt room/cave, is daily exposure for the duration of 45 minutes to 1 hour.
-The suggested length of treatment is 12-24 days.
+Ideally, the treatment in a salt room/cave, is daily exposure for the duration of 45 minutes to 1 hour to be used as needed for your condition.

 Salt consumption during the procedure depends upon the regime chosen and is about 1-9mg.
 Daily average human salt requirement is 2,000mg.